jch28/Super-Cook/README.md

 Add Ingredients to your Ingredients List by looking through categories, or searching for them.
 Click the 'Go' button to generate a list of possible recipes that can be made (2000 Recipes at the moment)

 Built with Expo, Firebase and React Native.
-Search time is still slightly long and needs tweaking.
+Search time is a bit lengthy and I will likely refactor database soon.

 Video Demo Link: https://vimeo.com/302446172